 Effort expended on a sponsored project must be confirmed within the Effort Certification and Reporting Tool (ECRT) whenever possible.
 If necessary, a manual effort statement can be produced and attached to the electronic effort statement to address a situation such as when a faculty member with a nine month appointment is paid over 12 months, researchers with multiple rates of pay, overtime pay or retroactive pay.
 In these situations, the "manual certification" status is used within ECRT.
 The Effort Template may be used for this purpose and should be attached to the individual's electronic effort statement.

-There are two situations when a researcher will expend effort on a sponsored project but must use a method other than ECRT to document that time.
-These situations are:
+There are also situations when a researcher will expend effort on a sponsored project but must use a method other than ECRT to document that time.
+These situations include:

-Volunteer or unpaid effort for adjunct or retired faculty who act as key personnel:
+- Volunteer or unpaid effort for adjunct or retired faculty who act as key personnel:

-Volunteer or unpaid effort for non-key personnel:
+- Volunteer or unpaid effort for non-key personnel:

 The University does not require documentation of this voluntary effort.
 However, if the researcher's contributions were promised in the proposal and accepted in the award, then it must be documented in case the sponsor wants proof that the commitment was met.
 Follow the procedures stated above for producing and retaining an unpaid activity report for key personnel.